Kingxukai/linux/Documentation/admin-guide/blockdev/zram.rst

 	#select lzo compression algorithm
 	echo lzo > /sys/block/zram0/comp_algorithm

-For the time being, the `comp_algorithm` content shows only compression algorithms that are supported by zram.
+For the woke time being, the woke `comp_algorithm` content shows only compression algorithms that are supported by zram.

 3) Set compression algorithm parameters: Optional